Henry Mintzberg: Career

 Mintzberg writes on the topics of management and business strategy, with more than 150 articles and fifteen books to his name.
 His seminal book, The Rise and Fall of Strategic Planning, criticizes some of the practices of strategic planning today.

 Mintzberg runs two programs at the Desautels Faculty of Management which have been designed to teach his alternative approach to management and strategic planning: the International Masters in Practicing Management (IMPM) in association with the McGill Executive Institute and the International Masters for Health Leadership (IMHL).
 With Phil LeNir, he owns Coaching Ourselves International, a private company using his alternative approach for management development directly in the workplace.

+In 1997, Dr. Mintzberg was made an Officer of the Order of Canada.
+In 1998 he was made an Officer of the National Order of Quebec.
+He is now a member of the Strategic Management Society.
+During his time as a professor, Dr. Mintzberg has supervised 22 doctoral programs, has been on committee for 14 doctoral programs, and has received a large number of awards both for his work as a professor as well as his work on organizational theory.

 Contribution to organization theory

 The organizational configurations framework of Mintzberg is a model that describes six valid organizational configurations (originally only five; the sixth one was added later):